skazantsev/WebDavClient/README.md

     await client.Delete("file.txt", "dest.txt"); // delete a file

-    await client.GetRawFile("file.txt"); // get a file without processing from the server
+    using (var response = await client.GetRawFile("file.txt")) // get a file without processing from the server {
+        // use response.Stream
+    }

-    await client.GetProcessedFile("file.txt"); // get a file that can be processed by the server
+    using (var response = await client.GetProcessedFile("file.txt")) // get a file that can be processed by the server {
+        // use response.Stream
+    }

     await client.PutFile("file.xml", File.OpenRead("file.xml")); // upload a resource
 }